trifectatechfoundation/teach-rs/slides/D-idiomatic-patterns.md

 - Opaque type that implements a set of traits
 - Type description: `dyn T: !Sized` where `T` is a `trait`
 - Like slices, Trait Objects always live behind pointers (`&dyn T`, `&mut dyn T`, `Box<dyn T>`, `...`)
+- Concrete underlying types are erased from trait object

 ```rust{all|5-7}
 fn main() {